federicotdn/verb/README.md

 }
 ```

-The headers and body may be separated by a blank line, which will not be included in the request.
+The headers and body **may** be separated by a blank line, which will not be included in the request.
 If no blank line is present, the request body is considered to start from the first line not matching a `<Header>: <Value>` format.
+If your request body starts with a `#`, it is required that you add the blank line between the headers and the body, in order to avoid interpreting part of the body as commented out headers.

 To encode the request body, Verb will use the `charset` value defined in the `Content-Type` header.
 If the header is present but `charset` is not defined, the charset `verb-default-request-charset` will be used (default: `utf-8`) and added to the header value.
 If the header is not present, the charset `verb-default-request-charset` will be used, but no `Content-Type` header will be sent.
 Note that the current buffer's encoding has no effect on how the request body is encoded.